markmoxon/elite-source-code-acorn-electron/README.md

 * It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers).

-* The accompamying website contains [a number of "deep dive" articles](https://www.bbcelite.com/deep_dives/), each of which goes into an aspect of the game in detail.
+* The accompanying website contains [a number of "deep dive" articles](https://www.bbcelite.com/deep_dives/), each of which goes into an aspect of the game in detail.
 Routines that are explained further in these articles are tagged with the label `Deep dive:` and the relevant article name.

 * There are loads of routines and variables in Elite - literally hundreds.
 You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`.